 Also of interest is that Fair Oaks has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Fair Oaks is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.